eidietrich/mt-fourth-estate-site/README.md

 - Run `yarn format` to format code
 - Run `yarn test` to test code
 - Run `yarn build:prod` to create a production build

+## Things to figure out
+* Image management
+* How to hook up CMS

+## TODOS
+* Add option for filtering partners by project (e.g. participated-in array field in data section, or participants field in project data)
+* Audio embed feature
+* Figure out how to do interstitial photos/video
+* Figure out how to manage Pym embeds --> Some sort of system with a "graphics" folder

+## Adding projects

+TODO: Figure out how to de-redundecize this, see if it's possible to work this out from CMS.
+Can participant data fields be replaced by data in project _index.md header?
+Can menus be calculated automatically?

+Current needs
+* Add section folder + content for stories
+* Add menu data
+* Add to data section